cormullion/Karnak.jl/docs/src/basics.md

 A **path** is a sequence of edges between some start vertex and some end vertex, such that a continuous unbroken route is available.

 A **cycle** is a path where the start and end vertices are the same - a closed path.
+Other vertices in the path occur just once.
 These are also called circuits in some sources.

 The `cycle_basis()` function finds all the cycles in a graph (at least, it finds a **basis** of an undirected graph, which is a minimal collection of cycles that can be added to make all the cycles).
 The result is an array of arrays of vertex numbers.